 Tammi Messersmith says the White Rim has been on her personal bucket list for a while.
 The Salt Lake resident made her first trip in May.

-“It is a little bit of combination between mountain biking and road biking.
+“It is a little bit of a combination between mountain biking and road biking.
 As someone who does both, it has been really fun,” Messersmith said.
 “The camaraderie has surpassed my expectations.
-The bonding and friendships you make has been amazing.”
+The bonding and friendships you make have been amazing.”

 “This whole experience seems to just bring hurdles, but also comfort,” said Clari Higginson, of Salt Lake City.
 “I came with one person I knew and now I have 12 new friends.
 I feel like I have known everybody for a very long time.
 Relationships happen quickly and they go pretty deep because we are in the elements together.
 There is also the comfort of the land.
 Just being in the quiet.
 Just the nature and knowing that I am supported by the Earth and people.”